raipc/atsd-api-python/README.md

 ## Models

-Insert and query particular types of records in the database, which are implemented as Python classes.
+Use the service to insert and query particular types of records in the database, which are implemented as Python classes.

 * [`Series`](./atsd_client/models/_data_models.py#L133)
 * [`Sample`](./atsd_client/models/_data_models.py#L47)